chrhicks/cookie-storage/README.md

 Often when you save data into cookies it uses up a small amount of data.
 Since a cookie can use up to 4096 bytes, the majority of the space is wasted!
 Also, as a general rule of thumb, a domain can have a maximum of 20 cookies.
 But what if that isn't enough?

-CookieStorage solves these problems by maximizing the space made available by a single cookie by packing data into a single cookie until the full 4096 bytes are consumed.
+CookieStorage solves these problems by efficiently using the maximum size of a cookie and packing data into a single cookie until the full 4096 bytes are consumed.
 Read on to learn more...

 ##Usage